 Review by Frank Plowright

-As all the Smurfs appearances in the Johan and Peewit series were featured in the previous Smurf Anthologies, there’s far greater Smurf content in this fifth selection, as their role wasn’t always prominent.
-This presents most stories found in The Return of the Smurfette, Smurf Olympics, Smurf vs. Smurf, Smurf Soup and Baby Smurf, the missing material being the stories produced by Studio Peyo after Smurf creator Peyo’s death.
+As all the Smurfs appearances in the Johan and Peewit series were featured in the previous Smurf Anthologies, there’s far greater Smurf content in this fifth selection, as their role wasn’t always prominent in the other stories.
+This presents most of what’s found in The Return of the Smurfette, Smurf Olympics, Smurf vs. Smurf, Smurf Soup and Baby Smurf, the missing material being what was produced by Studio Peyo after Smurf creator Peyo’s death.

 The Smurf Baby differs slightly in tone from the other longer material.
 By the time of publication the first Smurfs animated series was a phenomenal success, and the TV studio had begun generating their own stories.
 They introduced the Smurf Baby to great acclaim, and the story is Peyo’s adaptation of a TV show he and Delporte wrote.
 It’s very much in his style, and makes good use of Grumpy Smurf.